 Samsung has today started production of it’s 64GB solid state drive.
 (How long until we see that in an iPod hack?…) These 1.8″ flash hard drives would be a welcome addition to any portable device, provided you keep regular backups.
 At least if the drives do fail you won’t have to put up with the heart wrenching click of death. (but good luck trying to desolder and then resolder all those chips in an ill-fated and expensive data recovery attempt.)

 Engadget today posted news of the new solid state disks from PNY.
-In 1.8″ and 2.5″ flavours they feature 66MBps read and 55MBps write speeds with standard ZIF, Micro SATA, 44-pin IDE and SATA interfaces.
-These drives will be simple replacements for the likes of laptops and will eventually (by the end of the year) be shipping 1.8″ and 2.5″ drives up to 128GB capacity.
+In 1.8″ and 2.5″ flavours they feature 66MB/s read and 55MB/s write speeds with standard ZIF, Micro SATA, 44-pin IDE and SATA interfaces.
+These drives will be simple replacements for laptops and will eventually (by the end of the year) be shipping 1.8″ and 2.5″ drives up to 128GB capacity.
 Finally my whole music collection can follow me to the gym without fear of trashing the 1.8″ drive and it’s glass platters!
 It is now more important than ever that people start to put a decent backup routine in place because with solid state storage there is not much a data recovery company can do to resurrect them when they fail.

 We received an iPod containing a Toshiba MK6008GAH 1.8″ drive for data recovery recently.
 The iPod was rattling when inspected so we thought the ipod itself may have been broken.
 Upon removing the drive we observed that the rattle noise was in fact coming from inside the tiny drive.